Ivan-du-toit/blog/content/pages/about.md

 Most of which I will not write about here.

 <h3>I share</h3>
 Which is partly the reason this site exists.
+For more read [this]({{< ref "hello-world.md" >}})

-The reason for this sites existence are outlined [here]({{< ref "hello-world.md" >}})
+If this is not enough for you to sample the pudding that is this site I bid thee farewell and wish you well in your travels through the experience that is this wonderful web which this site calls home.

-If this is not enough for you to sample the pudding that is this site I bid thee farewell and wish you well in your travels through the thoughts and experience that is this wonderful web that this site calls home.
+Everything I write here is my opinion and not those of my employer or any other entity that I may be affiliated with.

 -Ivan